alex-remedios-aisi/inspect_wandb/README.md

 In order to utilise the W&B integration, you will also need to setup a W&B project, authenticate your environment with W&B, and initialise the wandb client.

-To get set up with a new Weave project. follow the instructions [here](https://weave-docs.wandb.ai/), or to set up a W&B project, look [here](https://docs.wandb.ai/quickstart/) (they are basically the same, but it might be useful to follow the guide of the feature you're more interested in)
+To get set up with a new Weave project, follow the instructions [here](https://weave-docs.wandb.ai/), or to set up a W&B project, look [here](https://docs.wandb.ai/quickstart/) (they are basically the same, but it might be useful to follow the guide of the feature you're more interested in)

 #### Console configuration